sambetts/EasyTeams/readme.md

 Solution is configured to use the dev environment already (keys to be secured correctly later).

 Contents include:
--EasyTeams.Bot - the bot web-project.
+* EasyTeams.Bot - the bot web-project.
--EasyTeams.Common - common library between all projects.
+* EasyTeams.Common - common library between all projects.
--EasyTeams.Functions - Azure Functions.
+* EasyTeams.Functions - Azure Functions.
 Just used to receive "create meeting" messages for adding events to calendars for meeting attendees.
--EasyTeams.Tests - Unit-tests and a test console.
+* EasyTeams.Tests - Unit-tests and a test console.
--EasyTeams.Web - Simple website with a JavaScript client for the webchat.
+* EasyTeams.Web - Simple website with a JavaScript client for the webchat.

 ## Requirements
 Requires an Azure AD application registration with the following rights to Graph API:

 Application permissions:
--Calendars.ReadWrite
+* Calendars.ReadWrite

 Delegated permissions:
--User.Read
+* User.Read
--OnlineMeetings.ReadWrite
+* OnlineMeetings.ReadWrite

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.